 Students participate in morning and end-of-day prayers.
 The school also prays The Angelus daily during the noon hour.
 Athletic teams and other activities also incorporate prayer into their meetings, games, and performances.
 Teachers are encouraged to begin their classes with prayer.

 Each September the OLSH community hosts adoration of the Blessed Sacrament followed by a Eucharistic Procession to commemorate the start of the school, to celebrate the Eucharist and to ask God’s blessing on the OLSH community.
 The bells toll from the chapel bell tower as the procession winds throughout the entire OLSH campus.
 Art and theology students create sidewalk drawings throughout campus to enhance the celebration.
-The OLSH Chaplain carries the Blessed Sacrament in a procession led by a color guard of OLSH students and the Knights of Columbus, followed in procession by the entire student body.
+The OLSH Chaplain carries the Blessed Sacrament in a procession led by a color guard of OLSH students, followed in procession by the entire student body.
 All process to the statue of Our Lady of the Sacred Heart where prayers are offered to Our Lady and Father blesses the campus with the Blessed Sacrament.
 The procession culminates back in the chapel with Benediction.